people gathered in office meeting room

 materials.

-5) Standardize Documentation
+5) Standardize documentation

 Develop global template worksheets using a global model that markets can use as a basis for requirements gathering.
 These worksheets should include available expense types, workflows, audit rules, related GL account structure, VAT requirements, and available expense type forms.

-6) Leverage Your Network
+6) Leverage your network

-Reach out to peers at other companies who have implemented Concur in your target markets (via Concur user groups on LinkedIn), and ask for
+Reach out to peers at other companies who have implemented Concur in your target markets (via Concur user groups on LinkedIn), and ask for tips and their best-practices.

 Attend events like conferences, trade/industry meetings, and webinars to gain relevant insights.